dkam/datacenter_detector/README.md

 > c.hitrate
 => 0.6829268292682927
 ```

-## TODO
- - Networks are cached by finding the first and last IP in the range and converting them to integers.
-This library does not detect overlapping networks.
- - Move the remaining client / connect code into the Client class.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/datacenter_detector.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).